MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 create an Azure private endpoint using Azure PowerShell.md

     module: 'Module - Design and implement private access to Azure Services'
 ---

-# Exercise - Create an Azure Private Endpoint using Azure PowerShell
+# M07-Unit 3 Create an Azure private endpoint using Azure PowerShell

 Get started with Azure Private Link by using a Private Endpoint to connect securely to an Azure web app.
 There are many ways to create Endpoints including Portal, CLI, PowerShell etc.